autom8or-com/insight-pathways-platform/documentation/security_guideline_document.md

-# Security Guidelines for codeguide-starter
+# Security Guidelines for the Blackcod Group Insight Quizzing Platform

-This document defines mandatory security principles and implementation best practices tailored to the **codeguide-starter** repository.
-It aligns with Security-by-Design, Least Privilege, Defense-in-Depth, and other core security tenets.
-All sections reference specific areas of the codebase (e.g., `/app/api/auth/route.ts`, CSS files, environment configuration) to ensure practical guidance.
+This document defines the security principles, controls, and best practices that must be embedded throughout the design, implementation, and operation of the Insight Quizzing Platform MVP.
+Adherence to these guidelines ensures a robust, resilient, and trustworthy application.

 ---

-## 1. Security by Design
+## 1. Security by Design & Architecture

-• Embed security from day one: review threat models whenever adding new features (e.g., new API routes, data fetching).
-• Apply “secure defaults” in Next.js configuration (`next.config.js`), enabling strict mode and disabling debug flags in production builds.
-• Maintain a security checklist in your PR template to confirm that each change has been reviewed against this guideline.
+- **Threat Modeling**: Early in design, identify and document potential threats (e.g., unauthorized data access, injection attacks, CSRF).
+Update regularly as features evolve.
+- **Least Privilege**: Grant each service, database user, and API endpoint only the minimal permissions required.
+For example, the CSV‐upload function should only have read/write access to a dedicated staging schema.
+- **Defense in Depth**: Layer controls across the stack:
+  - Network: VPC segmentation, firewall rules limiting database access to application servers.
+  - Application: Authentication & authorization checks, input validation, output encoding.
+  - Data: Encryption at rest and in transit, secure key management.

 ---

 ## 2. Authentication & Access Control

-### 2.1 Password Storage
-- Use **bcrypt** (or Argon2) with a per-user salt to hash passwords in `/app/api/auth/route.ts`.
-- Enforce a strong password policy on both client and server: minimum 12 characters, mixed case, numbers, and symbols.

-### 2.2 Session Management
-- Issue sessions via Secure, HttpOnly, SameSite=strict cookies.
-Do **not** expose tokens to JavaScript.
-- Implement absolute and idle timeouts.
-For example, invalidate sessions after 30 minutes of inactivity.
-- Protect against session fixation by regenerating session IDs after authentication.

-### 2.3 Brute-Force & Rate Limiting
-- Apply rate limiting at the API layer (e.g., using `express-rate-limit` or Next.js middleware) on `/api/auth` to throttle repeated login attempts.
-- Introduce exponential backoff or temporary lockout after N failed attempts.
+- **Strong Authentication**:
+  - Use Better Auth integrated with Drizzle ORM + PostgreSQL.
+  - Enforce complex password policies (minimum length ≥12, mixed character classes, rotation).
+  - Store passwords with Argon2 or bcrypt + unique salt per user.
+- **Session Management & JWT**:
+  - Issue JWTs signed with a secure algorithm (HS256 or RS256); never use “none.”
+  - Validate `exp`, `iat`, and `aud` on every request.
+  - Store tokens in secure, HttpOnly, Secure, SameSite-strict cookies.
+  - Implement idle and absolute session timeouts; provide server-side logout invalidation.

-### 2.4 Role-Based Access Control (Future)
+- **Role‐Based Access Control (RBAC)**:
-- Define user roles in your database model (e.g., `role = 'user' | 'admin'`).
+  - Define roles: Admin, Manager, Executive, Respondent.
+  - Extend user schema in `lib/auth.ts` to include roles and permissions.
-- Enforce server-side authorization checks in every protected route (e.g., in `dashboard/layout.tsx` loader functions).
+  - Enforce server-side checks (e.g., Next.js middleware) on every protected route and API endpoint.
+- **Multi-Factor Authentication (MFA)**:
+  - Require MFA (TOTP or SMS) for Admin and Executive logins, and optionally for Managers.

 ---

-## 3. Input Handling & Processing
+## 3. Input Validation & Output Encoding

-### 3.1 Validate & Sanitize All Inputs
-- On **client** (`sign-up/page.tsx`, `sign-in/page.tsx`): perform basic format checks (email regex, password length).
-- On **server** (`/app/api/auth/route.ts`): re-validate inputs with a schema validator (e.g., `zod`, `Joi`).
-- Reject or sanitize any unexpected fields to prevent injection attacks.

-### 3.2 Prevent Injection
-- If you introduce a database later, always use parameterized queries or an ORM (e.g., Prisma) rather than string concatenation.
-- Avoid dynamic `eval()` or template rendering with unsanitized user input.

-### 3.3 Safe Redirects
+- **Server-Side Validation**:
+  - Never rely solely on client-side checks; revalidate on the backend.
+  - Use schema validation libraries (e.g., Zod) for JSON payloads.
+- **Prevent Injection Attacks**:
+  - Always use Drizzle ORM’s parameterized queries—never string-concatenate SQL.
+  - For CSV uploads, restrict file extensions to `.csv`, validate MIME type, file size (e.g., ≤5 MB), and parse with a hardened CSV parser.
+- **XSS & Template Injection**:
+  - Escape and HTML-encode user-supplied quiz content when rendering.
+  - Employ a strict Content Security Policy (CSP) that disallows inline scripts and only allows trusted script origins.
+- **Redirect & URL Whitelisting**:
-- When redirecting after login or logout, validate the target against an allow-list to prevent open redirects.
+  - Validate redirect targets against an allow-list of internal routes to prevent open-redirect attacks.

 ---

 ## 4. Data Protection & Privacy

-### 4.1 Encryption & Secrets
-- Enforce HTTPS/TLS 1.2+ for all front-end ↔ back-end communications.
+- **Encryption in Transit & At Rest**:
+  - Enforce HTTPS (TLS 1.2+).
+Redirect all HTTP traffic to HTTPS.
+  - Use PostgreSQL’s built-in encryption (e.g., `pgcrypto`) or disk-level AES-256 encryption for backups.
+- **Secrets Management**:
-- Never commit secrets—use environment variables and a secrets manager (e.g., AWS Secrets Manager, Vault).
+  - Store API keys, database credentials, and JWT signing keys in a secrets manager (e.g., AWS Secrets Manager, HashiCorp Vault).
+Do not hard-code in code or environment files.

-### 4.2 Sensitive Data Handling
-- Do ​not​ log raw passwords, tokens, or PII in server logs.
-Mask or redact any user identifiers.
-- If storing PII in `data.json` or a future database, classify it and apply data retention policies.
+- **PII Handling & Compliance**:
+  - Classify PII (user names, emails, IPs).
+Mask or redact in logs and UIs when not required.
+  - Implement data-deletion workflows to comply with GDPR/CCPA erase and portability requests.
+- **Error Handling & Logging**:
+  - Do not expose stack traces or sensitive details in API responses.
+  - Log at INFO/WARN/ERROR levels; redact sensitive fields.
+  - Centralize logs in a secure, write-only system and monitor for anomalies.

 ---

-## 5. API & Service Security
+## 5. API & Web Application Security

-### 5.1 HTTPS Enforcement
-- In production, redirect all HTTP traffic to HTTPS (e.g., via Vercel’s redirect rules or custom middleware).

-### 5.2 CORS
-- Configure `next.config.js` or API middleware to allow **only** your front-end origin (e.g., `https://your-domain.com`).

-### 5.3 API Versioning & Minimal Exposure
-- Version your API routes (e.g., `/api/v1/auth`) to handle future changes without breaking clients.
-- Return only necessary fields in JSON responses; avoid leaking internal server paths or stack traces.

----

-## 6. Web Application Security Hygiene

-### 6.1 CSRF Protection
-- Use anti-CSRF tokens for any state-changing API calls.
-Integrate Next.js CSRF middleware or implement synchronizer tokens stored in cookies.

-### 6.2 Security Headers
-- In `next.config.js` (or a custom server), add these headers:
+- **Rate Limiting & Throttling**:
+  - Enforce per-IP and per-account rate limits on login, quiz submissions, and CSV upload endpoints.
+- **CORS & CSRF**:
+  - Restrict CORS to known origins (e.g., `https://app.blackcodgroup.com`).
+  - Protect all state-changing endpoints (POST/PUT/DELETE) with anti-CSRF tokens.
+- **Security Headers**:
-  - `Strict-Transport-Security: max-age=63072000; includeSubDomains; preload`
+  - `Strict-Transport-Security: max-age=31536000; includeSubDomains; preload`
   - `X-Content-Type-Options: nosniff`
   - `X-Frame-Options: DENY`
-  - `Referrer-Policy: no-referrer-when-downgrade`
+  - `Referrer-Policy: same-origin`
-  - `Content-Security-Policy`: restrict script/style/src to self and trusted CDNs.

-### 6.3 Secure Cookies
+  - `Content-Security-Policy` as noted above.
+- **Secure Cookie Attributes**:
-- Set `Secure`, `HttpOnly`, `SameSite=Strict` on all cookies.
-Avoid storing sensitive data in `localStorage`.
+  - `HttpOnly`, `Secure`, and `SameSite=Strict` on session/auth cookies.

-### 6.4 Prevent XSS
-- Escape or encode all user-supplied data in React templates.
-Avoid `dangerouslySetInnerHTML` unless content is sanitized.

 ---

-## 7. Infrastructure & Configuration Management
+## 6. Infrastructure & CI/CD Hardening

-- Harden your hosting environment (e.g., Vercel/Netlify) by disabling unnecessary endpoints (GraphQL/GraphiQL playgrounds in production).
-- Rotate secrets and API keys regularly via your secrets manager.
-- Maintain minimal privileges: e.g., database accounts should only have read/write on required tables.
-- Keep Node.js, Next.js, and all system packages up to date.
+- **Server & Network Hardening**:
+  - Disable unused ports and services on application servers.
+  - Enforce centralized patch management; apply OS and dependency updates regularly.
+  - Use container-scanning tools to detect vulnerable base images.
+- **CI/CD Pipeline Security**:
+  - Store secrets in pipeline vaults, not in plaintext.
+  - Integrate SCA tools (e.g., Dependabot, Snyk) to scan for vulnerable dependencies on every pull request.
+  - Require successful unit, integration, and end-to-end test passes before merging/deployment.
+  - Enforce branch protection rules and peer code review.

 ---

-## 8. Dependency Management
+## 7. Dependency & Supply Chain Management

+- **Lockfiles & Pinning**:
-- Commit and maintain `package-lock.json` to guarantee reproducible builds.
+  - Commit `package-lock.json` or `yarn.lock` to ensure reproducible builds.
-- Integrate a vulnerability scanner (e.g., GitHub Dependabot, Snyk) to monitor and alert on CVEs in dependencies.
-- Trim unused packages; each added library increases the attack surface.
+- **Vulnerability Scanning**:
+  - Automate CVE scanning in CI (e.g., OWASP Dependency-Check).
+- **Minimize Third-Party Footprint**:
+  - Only include libraries actively maintained with a healthy security track record.

 ---

-Adherence to these guidelines will ensure that **codeguide-starter** remains secure, maintainable, and resilient as it evolves.
-Regularly review and update this document to reflect new threats and best practices.
+## 8. Continuous Monitoring & Incident Response

+- **Monitoring & Alerting**:
+  - Instrument application and infrastructure with logs, metrics, and distributed tracing.
+  - Alert on unusual behaviors (e.g., high error rates, spikes in failed logins).
+- **Incident Response Plan**:
+  - Document roles, escalation paths, and recovery procedures for security incidents.
+  - Conduct regular tabletop exercises and post-mortems.

+---

+Adherence to these guidelines will ensure the Insight Quizzing Platform meets stringent security, privacy, and compliance standards while delivering a reliable, user-centric experience.
+Regular audits and reviews should be scheduled to validate ongoing compliance and to address emerging threats.